Pppp1116/content-license-policy/README.md

 ### 10.3.
 No “Non-Commercial AI” Exception

 There is **no automatic exception** for “non-commercial AI” or “academic research.”
-All AI-related uses by third parties require explicit written permission from the Owner.
+All AI-related uses by third parties require explicit prior Written Permission from the Owner, except to the extent mandatory law prohibits restriction.

 ### 10.4.
 Automated Bulk Access

-You may not use bots, scrapers, or automated tools to systematically download, mirror, or harvest large portions of the Content beyond what is necessary for normal human viewing and non-commercial use (for example, cloning the repository once for personal use is acceptable; mass-mirroring multiple times to multiple destinations is not), unless you have the Owner’s written permission.
+You may not use bots, scrapers, or automated tools to systematically download, mirror, or harvest large portions of the Content beyond what is necessary for normal human viewing and non-commercial use (for example, cloning the repository once for personal use is acceptable; mass-mirroring multiple times to multiple destinations is not), unless you have the Owner’s Written Permission.

 ---